The Director

 Über diesen Titel

-From “one of the brightest, most pleasure-giving writers at work today” (Jeffrey Eugenides, Pulitzer Prize–winning author), a visionary tale inspired by the life of film director G.W.
-Pabst, who fled to Hollywood to resist the Nazis only to be forced to return to his homeland and create propaganda films for the German Reich.
+From “a surpassingly gifted storyteller” (The New York Times), a visionary novel inspired by the life of film director G.W.
+Pabst, who fled to Hollywood to resist the Nazis only to return to his homeland to create propaganda films for the German Reich.

 An artist’s life, a pact with the devil, and the dangerous illusions of the silver screen.